HOSTED-POWER/docs-turbostack-app/readme.md

 ## Login into the Hosted Power Customer Center
 You can reach the Customer Center via this link: [portal.hosted-power.com](https://portal.hosted-power.com/)

-Your customer center enables you to:
+Our customer center enables you to:
 * Manage contact information
 * Add billing information
 * Follow-up on your support tickets